lucasmargui/react-web-push/README.md

       "
 ```

+> This setup maps SSL certificate directories from the host and ensures Certbot renews them automatically.

+---

-## 6. Nginx Configuration
+## 7. Nginx Configuration

 Update `nginx/default.conf` with your server and SSL settings.
-Example:

 ```nginx
 # Inclui os tipos MIME padrão